Sudhanshu-Shekhar-Pandey/spring-app-core/README.md

 	17. Add both the config to main methods and call bean methods - ApplicationContext context = new ClassPathXmlApplicationContext("spring-beans.xml", "spring-service.xml" );
 	18. ## Run the Application ------->
+	19. ## Other ways of Dependency Injection - `depends-on`, `autowire`   -->>
+    	Create a new 'PriceService.class' which will provide cost price and selling price of fruit.
+    20. Add its dependecy in 'FruitServiceImpl.class' along with setters and constructor (one of them active at a time).
+    21. Call 'priceService.getCostPrice()'' from inside of any method of 'FruitServiceImpl.class'.
+Also write a test method.
+    22. Define 'PriceService.class' bean in `spring-service.xml`.
+    23. Add a property for PriceService in  `FruitServiceImpl` bean tag using `depends-on`.
+    24. Test your code -
+    25. Modify your xml to inject dependency 'autowire=byName' , 'autowire=byType' , 'autowire=constructor' .
+    26. Call any method of Service Class in main class.
+    27. ## Run the Application ------->